Mark Mathias Player Props: Pirates vs. Cubs

-The Pittsburgh Pirates, including Mark Mathias (.176 batting average in his past 10 games), take on starting pitcher Drew Smyly and the Chicago Cubs at Wrigley Field, Wednesday at 8:05 PM ET.
+On Monday, Mark Mathias (.304 on-base percentage in past 10 games, 51 points below season-long percentage) and the Pittsburgh Pirates play the Chicago Cubs, whose starting pitcher will be Drew Smyly.
+First pitch is at 7:05 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Cubs.
+In his most recent game he had a hitless showing (0-for-1) against the Brewers.

 Mark Mathias Game Info & Props vs. the Cubs